 - Lawfulness - All data needs to be obtained, handled and stored according to law.

-- Fairness - Data subjects need to be given usable access to enforce their rights and their rights must be honored (have to be able to use the right to data access, portability and the right to be forgotten easily.)
+- Fairness - Data subjects need to be given usable access to enforce their rights and their rights must be honoured (have to be able to use the right to data access, portability and the right to be forgotten easily.)

 - Transparency - All processing needs to be done in an open and defined manner as to leave no doubt to the data subjects how their data is processed (documented clearly.)